-In order to limit the threat exposure from an attacker on ground network that could exploit vulnerabilities of IPS system, security needs to be applied at the air-ground transport level.
-Moreover, security at the transport layer could provide flexibility in several domains as:
+In order to limit the threat exposure from an attacker on the ground who could exploit vulnerabilities of IPS system, security needs to be applied at the air-ground transport level.
+Moreover, security at the transport layer will provide flexibility in several domains as:

 Security layer for future native IP application.